itornaza/behavioral-cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to create a simple CNN compined with a set of fully connected layers with the last of them having an output of 1 to satisfy our regression problem.
+The overall strategy for deriving a model architecture was to create a simple cnn compined with a set of fully connected layers with the last of them having an output of 1 to satisfy our regression problem.

 My first step was to use a convolution neural network model similar to the NVIDIA architecture I thought this model might be appropriate because it is already used in self driving cars.
 However, due to memory limitations I had to strip the model a bit in order to work on both Amazon Web Services EC2 GPU enabled servers as well as my laptop.